vietjtnguyen/gimp-image-labeling-toolbox/README.md

 /path/to/label-mat/map.txt
 ```

+## Workflow

+1. Open GIMP
+2. Create a new blank image
+3. Open `Toolbox > Labeling` in the menu
+4. Open image using toolbox's `Open Image` button
+5. Edit label image *on label layer*
+6. Save label using toolbox's `Save MAT Label` button
+7. Repeat step 4 for more images

-## Caveats
+## Usage

+The open/save state of an image when using the toolbox exists *independently* of GIMP's open/save states.
+When using the toolbox use only the `Open Image` and `Save MAT Label` buttons on the toolbox.

+When the toolbox loads an image it will load the original image into a layer named `Original` and the label image into a layer named `Label` on top of the `Original` layer.
+The color map is randomized on load and can be shuffled further using the `Shuffle Colors` button. *The only changes that are saved are edits to the `Label` layer.* Changes to any other layer are discarded/ignored.

+Remember that ***tools will only operate on the currently selected layer***.
+The list of layers should be in the interface by default.
+If not you can bring it up using `Ctrl+L`.

-* I personally suggest using [GIMP in single-window mode](http://docs.gimp.org/2.8/en/gimp-concepts-main-windows.html).
+I personally suggest using [GIMP in single-window mode](http://docs.gimp.org/2.8/en/gimp-concepts-main-windows.html).
+This can be activated at `Windows > Single-Window Mode`.

+***Users must pay attention to whether or not their selection is anti-aliased.*** Anti-aliased selections will result in corrupted labels since blended label colors have no semantic meaning and will most likely fall outside the label color map.
+Be wary of the anti-aliased options on your selection tool or use the `Un-Antialias` button in the toolbox under `Selection Helper`.

-* The toolbox window will automatically float on top of the GIMP window ***but will still capture focus***.
-* The toolbox window is an entirely separate application from GIMP.
+The toolbox window will automatically float on top of the GIMP window ***but will still capture focus***.
+It is an entirely separate application from GIMP.
 This means if the toolbox has window focus ***then GIMP keyboard shortcuts will not work***.
 To use keyboard shortcuts you must bring the GIMP window back in focus by clicking on it or Alt-Tabbing to it.

-* ***Users must pay attention to whether or not their selection is anti-aliased.*** Anti-aliased selections will result in corrupted labels since blended label colors have no semantic meaning and will most likely fall outside the label color map.
-Be wary of the anti-aliased options on your selection tool or use the `Un-Antialias` button in the toolbox under `Selection Helper`.
+### Miscellany

 * The toolbox is currently very tall.
 Fully expanded it is nearly 1000 pixels tall.
 Sections can be collapsed to help it fit on smaller screens.
 * I would have put buttons on the toolbox for the common tools but the GIMP plugin API does not provide functionality for selecting tools.
 * The comment text field is *saved on the fly*.
 Each edit updates the text file ***immediately***.